-Classic Vanilla Cake and Italian Meringue Frosting
+Classic Vanilla Cake and Meringue Frosting

 I remember when I was a kid, my grandma Lucy would make this delicious Italian Meringue.
 I was only allowed to help at first, and then just watch from a distance, that’s when she would heat the sugar and honey to soft-ball stage.
 Then came the fun part.
 Grandma didn’t make it often, as it took plenty of time to prepare… and she would make two recipes: We all loved it!

-Italian meringue is prepared by the addition of sugar syrup made by heating sugar and water (and sometimes the addition of glucose or corn syrup to stabilize the crystal structure) to the soft-ball stage (240 °F) to egg whites whipped to soft peaks.
+Italian meringue is prepared by the addition of sugar syrup made by heating sugar and water (and sometimes the addition of honey or corn syrup to stabilize the crystal structure) to the soft-ball stage (240 °F) to egg whites whipped to soft peaks.
 The sugar syrup cooks the egg whites, heating them well past the 140 °F needed to kill salmonella and any other potentially harmful bacteria.
 The syrup and egg white mixture is then whipped until cooled to around 100 °F.

 The vanilla cake I prepared is a variation of the Lemon Cake I posted back in April.
 I have to say that between that frosting and this one, I take this one a thousand times over.
 The other one is meant to be eaten that same day, as this one can last a few days… and a little extra tip, the left over frosting, place it in a bowl and put it in the fridge with some cinnamon sprinkled on top.
 You won’t resist the temptation to grab a spoonful of it!

 Yield: 16 Servings

 - Preheat oven to 350 degrees.
 Butter and flour two 8-by-2-inch cake pans, tapping out excess flour.
 In a medium bowl, whisk flour, baking powder, baking soda, and salt.